18F/18f.gsa.gov/_posts/2021-07-06-architecture_decision_records_helpful_now_invaluable_later.md

 ## Consequences

-- PostgreSQL, being based on an open source platform, is about 1/3 the hourly price of its SQL equivalent.
+- The PostgreSQL Product-as-a-Service (PaaS), being based on an open source platform, is about 1/3 the hourly price of a similar, commercial database PaaS.
 - We do not have data on whether or not PostgreSQL is commonly used at the partner agency.
 By using database-agnostic SQL, we aim to mitigate the risk of introducing a new tool into the partner agency's environment.
 - PostgreSQL is 18F's default datastore – this eases engineering onboarding during the engagement.
 </pre>